jupyter-on-openshift/poc-hub-singapore-ntu/documents/forking-the-repository.md

 # Forking the Repository

-This example has been tailor made for a specific deployment environment, it will not work out of the box in other environments.
 You should create a copy or fork of this repository before you use it.
 This will allow you to modify it to customise it to your own requirements.

 After you have created the copy or fork, you will need to modify the following files so that references to the original repository are changed, and replaced with references to your repository.